Saira Khan: Personal life

-Khan married her husband, fellow business person Steven Hyde, in December 2004, and had son, Zach, in 2008 through IVF.
+Khan married her husband, fellow business person Steven Hyde, in December 2004, and had her son, Zac, in 2008 through IVF.
 In 2011, following a miscarriage and difficulties in trying to conceive a second child, Khan traveled to the Edhi Foundation Orphanage in Karachi, Pakistan, where she adopted her daughter Amara when she was 4 days old.
-Khan described her experience on Loose Women in 2018, and also documented the adoption process in a documentary on BBC Two, Adopting Abroad: Saira’s Story.
-In March 2017, Khan appeared on 'This Morning', where she argued for businesses to have the ability to deny people jobs or request their workers to take off religious dress like a headscarf etc. In February 2021, Khan said of her faith in a Daily Mirror column that "As a 50-year-old educated, independent woman with my own family and life experiences, I now have the courage to say that I’m no longer a practising Muslim".
+Khan described her experience on Loose Women in 2018, and also documented the adoption process in a documentary on BBC Two, Adopting Abroad: Saira's Story.
+In March 2017, Khan appeared on 'This Morning', where she argued for businesses to have the ability to deny people jobs or request their workers to take off religious dress like a headscarf etc. In February 2021, Khan said of her faith in a Daily Mirror column that "As a 50-year-old educated, independent woman with my own family and life experiences, I now have the courage to say that I'm no longer a practising Muslim".